 KlearStack’s intelligent document processing is designed to resolve all the data extraction and interpretation needs of your accounts department.
 The platform is enhanced by AI and ML that helps you go template-free.
 KlearStack works on a pay-per-use model that can even perform line-item level extractions from invoices, receipts, and purchase orders.
 It can also sort data into relevant fields.
 You can monitor and manage all your data on an easy-to-use dashboard, where you’ll find an in-depth analysis of your captured data.

-To know more about OCR and how KlearStack can help you with automating your business processes, simply click on the link below.
+To know more about OCR and how KlearStack can help you with automating your business processes, simply click here

 It’s high time that organizations across all domains and irrespective of the organization size should adopt such AI based tools to reduce the wastage of resources and leakages in the cash-flow.